TECHFUND/hiwrite/README.md

 Above should install diesel_cli

+To avoid having to pass RUSTFLAGS='...' in the command , you can also put the following in your `~/.cargo/config.toml` file :

+    [target.aarch64-apple-darwin]
+    rustflags = '-L /opt/homebrew/opt/libpq/lib -L /opt/homebrew/lib'

 Once the installation is complete, you can use diesel_cli by running the diesel command in your terminal.
 You can also check the version of diesel_cli you have installed by running diesel --version.